w3f/polkadot-wiki/docs/learn-proxies.md

 account designates a proxy account, but anonymous proxies are the opposite.
 The account that creates the proxy relationship is the proxy account and the new account is the primary.
 Use extreme care with anonymous proxies; once you remove the proxy relationship, the account will be inaccessible.
+This type of proxy is very different from the other regular types of proxies, and belongs in its own category.

 ## How to set up a Proxy

-To set up either a governance, staking, or any proxy, head over to the [Polkadot-JS UI](https://polkadot.js.org/apps) and in the navigation tab, click on "Developer" > "Extrinsics".
+To set up either a governance, staking, identity judgement, or any proxy, head over to the [Polkadot-JS UI](https://polkadot.js.org/apps) and in the navigation tab, click on "Developer" > "Extrinsics".
 Here we will see a page that looks similar to this: